-- Health Informatics Society (HISO) - Serves as a forum for community-building, skill development, networking, and student projects in the growing field of health informatics.
+- Health Informatics Student Organization (HISO) - Serves as a forum for community-building, skill development, networking, and student projects in the growing field of health informatics.
 We are open to current students, faculty, staff, and alumni across the University who share an interest in health informatics.

 - Health Policy Student Association (HPSA) - HPSA strives to cultivate spaces for students to critically engage with health policy, foster interdisciplinary collaboration across health sciences disciplines, and foster dedicated stewards of health policy with strong professional, research, and advocacy skills.
 HPSA is an AcademyHealth student chapter and an Interprofessional Education (IPE) Organization.

 - HMP Class Representatives - The Class Representatives work with HMP faculty, staff and alumni to represent student interests at meetings as well as plan department-wide student events.

 - IHI Open School (IHIOS) - Multi-disciplinary group interested in topics of patient safety and quality improvement within health care.
 Formed as part of an initiative sponsored by the Institute for Healthcare Improvement to provide a forum for students to learn about these issues outside of traditional coursework, while gaining experience through hands-on projects.

 - La Salud - For students interested in addressing Latino/a public health issues in the community.

 - Maternal Child Health Student Association (MCHSA) - raise awareness in the SPH community about maternal and child health issues by holding lectures, breakfasts and lunches with professors, and watching documentaries, movies, and Tedtalks followed by discussions.